maxnewton/cipherplusplus/README.md

 # How to install

 Cipher++ is designed to be a portable library that can be included in any project.
-To include Cipher++ in your project, simply download or clone this repositor and copy the contents of the "include" folder into your own C++ project.
+To include Cipher++ in your project, simply download or clone this repository and copy the contents of the "include" folder into your own C++ project.

 To download and compile the sample programs that come with Cipher++, choose from one of the following options.
 First, download or clone the repository: